-What does it mean to say that yoga is your past, present and future?
-Yogic wisdom teaches that practicing “Asana” primarily affects your relationship to your past, “Pranayama” affects your relationship to the present and “Dhyana or Meditation” primarily affects your relationship to your future.
+Did you know that a systematic Yoga Practice affects your Past, Present, and Future?
+Yogic wisdom teaches that practicing Yoga Postures or Asana primarily affects your relationship to your past, Breathwork, or Pranayama to the present, and Meditation or Dhyana to your future..
 How?
 Let’s dive in…

 * * *

 Note: In my personal practice and while teaching, my intention is to bring these main components of yoga together for a deeper experience.
 Most of the modern or popular yoga classes today focus on the physical practice of yoga offering a feel-good experience to the body.
-However, I believe it is more beneficial to attempt to move beyond the body, move beyond the past, come into the present and taste the transcendence.
-I am grateful to my teachers for their training, guidance, and support especially my current teacher Yogarupa Rod Stryker, for providing me with many tool and technique supported by ancient wisdom, to help me grow as a yoga practitioner – a student and a teacher.
+However, I believe it is more beneficial to attempt to move beyond the body, move beyond the past, come into the present, and taste the transcendence.
+I am grateful to my teachers for their training, guidance, and support especially my current teacher Yogarupa Rod Stryker, for providing me with many tools and techniques supported by ancient wisdom, to help me grow as a yoga practitioner – a student and a teacher.